 - 1. The student completes, signs, and delivers the Student Grievance form to the Dean of Student's Office. - 2.
-The administrative assistant or secretary will forward the form to a Grievance Committee comprised of persons appointed by the dean. - 3.
-The student may recommend to the dean a seminary student or faculty member to serve on the committee. - 4.
-A member of the Grievance Committee will meet with the student and professor(s) or administrator(s) involved and attempt to establish a resolution to the grievance. - 5.
-The Grievance Committee will meet with the student and professor(s) involved and attempt to establish a resolution to the grievance. - 6.
-If the issue cannot be resolved by the Grievance Committee, then they will forward to the vice president for the division a recommendation for resolution. - 7.
+The Dean of Student's will form a Grievance Committee.
+The student may recommend to the dean a seminary student or faculty member to serve on the committee. - 3.
+A member of the Grievance Committee will meet with the student and professor(s) or administrator(s) involved. - 4.
+The Grievance Committee will meet with the student and professor(s) involved and attempt to establish a resolution to the grievance.

+- 5. If the issue cannot be resolved by the Grievance Committee, then that committee will forward the matter (with documentation) to the vice president of the division. - 6.
 The vice president will meet with the student and the applicable professor(s) or administrator(s) and make a final decision with regard to the division. - The administrative associate to the appropriate vice president will file a record of the transactions and information developed.